wishinghand/Today-I-Learned/css/headingWithBars.md

+# Creating a Header with Responsive Bars on Either Side

 If you have a centered heading and want lines on either side that are responsive, use this HTML template:

 ```